-The Contractor shall excavate the site to the extent of the formation level of the tank.
-The ordinary excavated material and topsoil shall be reserved for filling within the site, and the balance disposed of.
+The Contractor shall excavate the site to the extent of the formation level of the tank foundations.
+The ordinary excavated topsoil shall be reserved for filling within the site, landscaping, and the balance disposed of.
 The Contractor shall identify his own disposal sites.
+The site shall be dug up, raked level and grassed.